-Popular with walkers and mountain-bikers, the track down to the Cascades starts near Acron Oval in St Ives, with a locked gate at the start of the maintenance trail.
-Almost immediately after the gate, signs of “civilisation” disappear; unlike many other suburban hiking trails, you can’t see any houses or hear any noise road on the entire track.
+Almost immediately after the gate at the top of the Cascades Track, signs of “civilisation” disappear; unlike many other suburban hiking trails, you can’t see any houses or hear any noise road on the entire track.

 The wide trail descends past the back of Acron Oval.
 After 900m there’s an intersection with the Upper Cambourne Track on the left; this provides an alternate access to the Cascade Track from Douglas St. Continue straight ahead.

 After another 100m you pass the Lower Cambourne Track on the left.
 From here the track descends more steeply with a short section of asphalt, and after another 500m reaches the intersection with the Bare Creek Trail.
 (You can also reach the Cascades via the Lower Cambourne / Bare Creek loop, which adds 2km to the hike.)
 From the junction with the Bare Creek Trail there’s a final (fairly flat) 500m along the Cascade Track to reach the Cascades, crossing a concrete weir just before the end that’s normally got a bit of water running over it.

 A picturesque rock platform and natural swimming hole, The Cascades is at the confluence of Middle Harbour and Frenchs Creek.